Expanding Small-Scale Datasets with Guided Imagination: More Method and Implementation Details

-Our GIF-DALLE applies DALL-E2~\citep{ramesh2022hierarchical} as its prior generative model, which follows the pipeline described in Section~\ref{Sec_framework}.
-Its pseudo-code is provided in Algorithm~\ref{GIF-DALLE}.
-Specifically, DALL-E2 is built by using CLIP image/text encoders $f_{\text{CLIP-I}}$ and $f_{\text{CLIP-T}}$ as its image/text encoders and adopting a diffusion model $G$ as its decoder.
-Here, GIF-DALLE conducts guided imagination on the CLIP embedding space.
+Thanks to strong image generation abilities, GIF-DALLE applies DALL-E2~\cite{ramesh2022hierarchical} as its prior model which follows the pipeline described in Section~\ref{Sec_framework}.
+Its pseudo-code is provided in Algorithm~\ref{GIF-DALLE}, where the image embedding obtained by $f_{\text{CLIP-I}}$ serves as diffusion guidance to help the diffusion decoder to generate new images.
+GIF-DALLE conducts guided imagination on \emph{the CLIP embedding space.}

-{Here, we further clarify the implementation of the proposed guidance.
-Specifically, the \emph{prediction consistency} $\mathcal{S}_{con}$ encourages the consistency between the predicted classification scores on $s$ and $s'$:
+We further clarify the implementation of the proposed guidance.
+Specifically, \emph{class-maintained informativeness} $\mathcal{S}_{inf}$ encourages the consistency between the predicted classification scores $s$ and $s'$, and improves the information entropy for the predicted score of the generated sample $s'$:

-where $i=argmax(s)$ is the predicted class of the original latent feature.
-Such a loss helps to keep the prediction of the optimized feature to be the same as that of the original one.} {The criterion of \emph{entropy maximization} $\mathcal{S}_{ent}$ seeks to improve the informativeness of the generated image as follows:

-which encourages the perturbed feature to have higher information entropy regarding CLIP zero-shot predictions.} {To promote sample diversity, the \emph{diversity} $\mathcal{S}_{div}$ is computed by the Kullback–Leibler (KL) divergence among all perturbed latent features of a seed sample as follows:
+Here, $j=argmax(s)$ is the predicted class label of the original latent feature.
+Such a criterion helps to keep the class semantics of the optimized feature the same as that of the original one in the CLIP embedding space while encouraging the perturbed feature to have higher information entropy regarding CLIP zero-shot predictions.
+This enables the generated samples to be more informative for follow-up model training.
+To promote sample diversity, the \emph{diversity} $\mathcal{S}_{div}$ is computed by the Kullback–Leibler (KL) divergence among all perturbed latent features of a seed sample as follows:

 where $f'$ denotes the current perturbed latent feature and $\bar{f}$ indicates the mean over the $K$ perturbed latent features of this seed sample.
-In implementing diversity promotion $\mathcal{S}_{div}$, we measure the dissimilarity of two feature vectors by applying the softmax function to the latent features, and then measuring the KL divergence between the resulting probability vectors.}
+In implementing diversity promotion $\mathcal{S}_{div}$, we measure the dissimilarity of two feature vectors by applying the softmax function $\sigma(\cdot)$ to the latent features, and then measuring the KL divergence between the resulting probability vectors.

-In our experiment, the DALL-E2 model is pre-trained on Laion-400M~\citep{schuhmann2021laion} and then fixed for dataset expansion.
-The resolution of the created images by GIF-DALLE is $64 {\times}64$ {for all datasets}.
+\textbf{More implementation details}.
+In our experiment, DALL-E2 is pre-trained on Laion-400M~\cite{schuhmann2021laion} and then used for dataset expansion.
+The resolution of the created images by GIF-DALLE is $64 {\times}64$ {for model training} without further super-resolution.
+Only when visualizing the created images, we use super-resolution to up-sample the generated images to $256 {\times}256$ for clarification.
 Moreover, we set $\varepsilon=0.1$ in the guided latent feature optimization.
+During the diffusion process, we set the guidance scale as 4 and adopt the DDIM sampler~\cite{song2020denoising} for 100-step diffusion.
+For expanding medical image datasets, it is necessary to fine-tune the prior model for alleviating domain shifts.